Discovering Process Models With Long-Term Dependencies While Providing Guarantees and Filtering Infrequent Behavior Patterns: Introduction and related work

-While traditional region-theory uses a global perspective to find a set of feasible places, the eST-Miner evaluates each place separately, that is from a local perspective.
-This allows us to easily enforce all kinds of constraints definable on the place level, e.g., constraints on the number or type of connected transitions, token throughput or similar.
-In particular, we are able to filter infrequent behavior locally, by requiring each place to be able to replay only part of the traces in the event log.
+The eST-Miner evaluates each candidate place in isolation, i.e., for each place it focuses only on the activities in the event log whose transitions are connected to that place.
+This allows us filter infrequent behavior patterns in the event log, by requiring each place to be able to replay only parts of the traces in the event log.
 A candidate place will be accepted and inserted into the returned Petri net, if the event log contains sufficient support for the relation between the activities as defined by the place.
-In contrast to common noise filtering techniques which lose information by removing infrequent trace variants or infrequent activities from the event log, this approach can consider all information in the event log to discover relations between activities.
-In particular, we aim to accurately represent all activities with well-defined positioning within the process control flow, while ignoring chaotic behavior.
+Common noise filtering techniques, which are often applied as a preprocessing step before applying a discovery algorithm lose information by simply removing infrequent trace variants or infrequent activities from the event log.
+In contrast, the eST-Miner can consider all information in the event log to discover relations between activities.
+In particular, we aim to accurately represent behavior patterns with high support in the event log, while ignoring infrequent deviations.

 Consider the simple example event log and Petri net in Figure~\ref{fig:exampleNoiseFiltering}.
-The event log exhibits mostly well-defined behavior corresponding to the behavior of the Petri net.
+The event log exhibits frequent behavioral patterns which are reflected in the behavior of the Petri net.
 However, in all traces some deviations in activity order occur (marked in red).
 Often, users do not want a discovery algorithm to return a model including all possible behavior in an event log but rather only the main process structure with noise or deviations filtered out.
-In this example, it is not possible to discover the main process behavior by simply removing infrequent traces or activities in a pre-processing step.
+In this example, it is not possible to discover the main process behavior by simply removing infrequent traces or activities in a preprocessing step.
 In more complex processes, exhibiting concurrency, choice or non-free choice constructs, this becomes even more challenging.
-However, the local perspective of the eST-Miner allows it to ignore deviating parts of a trace not involved with the place currently evaluated.
+However, the place-wise perspective of the eST-Miner allows it to ignore deviating parts of a trace not involved with the place currently evaluated.
 Each place included in the presented Petri net is able to replay a large part of the presented event log and can therefore be discovered when considered in isolation.